MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-onedrive-integration.md

 > [!NOTE]
 > Some features may be available only for specific plans.

-## <a name="managing-privacy"></a>Managing Privacy
+## <a name="managing-privacy"></a>Managing privacy

 Administrators and end users control the content stored in OneDrive, and this data is owned solely by your organisation.
 For more information, see [How SharePoint and OneDrive safeguard your data in the cloud](/sharepoint/safeguarding-your-data).
 You can also visit our [Microsoft Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement), which explains the data that Microsoft processes, how Microsoft processes it, and for what purposes.

 ## <a name="restoring-onedrive-and-prod_short"></a>Restoring OneDrive and [!INCLUDE[prod_short](includes/prod_short.md)]

 As part of a disaster recovery exercise, administrators might need to restore a [!INCLUDE[prod_short](includes/prod_short.md)] environment to a backup from a time in the past, and synchronise OneDrive storage to that same point in time.
-OneDrive provides various tools for this, such as restoring a user’s OneDrive to a previous time, restore a previous version of an individual file, or restore deleted files.
+OneDrive provides various tools for this, such as restoring a user's OneDrive to a previous time, restore a previous version of an individual file, or restore deleted files.
 For more information, see the following articles:

 * For [!INCLUDE[prod_short](includes/prod_short.md)], see [Restoring an Environment in the Admin Centre](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).
 * For OneDrive, see [Restore your OneDrive](https://support.microsoft.com/en-us/office/restore-your-onedrive-fa231298-759d-41cf-bcd0-25ac53eb8a15?ui=en-us&rs=en-us&ad=us)

-## <a name="configuring-business-central-on-premises"></a>Configuring Business Central On-Premises
+## <a name="configuring-business-central-on-premises"></a>Configuring Business Central on-premises

 An administrator must set up the connection between [!INCLUDE[prod_short](includes/prod_short.md)] on premises and OneDrive.
 Unlike [!INCLUDE[prod_short](includes/prod_short.md)] online, the connection isn't automatic.
 If the connection isn't configured, users can't use the features for OneDrive.

 [!INCLUDE[prod_short](includes/prod_short.md)] on-premises can only be connected to OneDrive hosted by Microsoft in the cloud.
 Connecting [!INCLUDE[prod_short](includes/prod_short.md)] on premises to the My Sites repository of SharePoint Server isn't supported.